 And factory farming isn't just bad for the environment and animal welfare.
 It's bad for our health.
 Studies have shown that intensively produced meat contains less vitamins and more unhealthy fats [PDF] than pasture fed, extensively raised animals.
 Plus, people living near factory farms have reported health problems linked to the huge amounts of manure the farms produce, which is often spread on nearby fields.

 How will Brexit change food and farming in the UK?

-Friends of the Earth has joined forces with farmers, consumers and other charities to develop ideas about how the UK farming system could be improved after Brexit.
+Friends of the Earth has joined forces with farmers, consumers and other charities to develop ideas about how the UK farming system could be improved now we've left the EU.

-We think it is important that whatever happens after the UK leaves the EU, we improve the sustainability of our food system and support farmers to produce food in ways that don't harm the environment.
+We must improve the sustainability of our food system and support farmers to produce food in ways that don't harm the environment.

 Find out more about farming after Brexit.